Erly/dbcrypt/README.md

 in my computer it takes less than 1s to hash a password with the default number of rounds.

+**NEW 2:** I've tried the same code in my laptop and in checked mode with debugging enabled runs almost as fast as in production mode without debugging.
+It takes around 1s in both cases with the default number of rounds so it seems that the slow hashing in checked mode with debugging enabled is a bug that affects my main computer.
+I'm gonna try this same code in Windows to know if it's a problem with the support of my CPU in Ubuntu 12.10 kernel, a Dart bug or something else.
+I have Arch Linux on my laptop with the lattest stable kernel (3.7) while ubuntu 12.10 uses a patched 3.5

 **CAREFUL:** This library uses the random object of the math library which generates pseudorandom bits and is not suitable for cryptographic purposes.
 In the future this will be changed for a secure Random class